dimanech/atlas-guide/README.md

 * could be setup with live reload and used as standalone development platform;
 * small dependencies (Mustache, Marked, PostCSS, CSSStats, ImportsGraph, D3 parts, Lodash parts).
 It could help you to controll you project dependencies and do not blow `node_modules` folder to FS black hole;
 * extremely flexible.
 All internal templates could be overloaded on project level;
-* could be used as simple guide docs.
+* could be used as simple guide docs;
+* Hologram compatible (but without front matter sections).

 ### Components library

-Support in `scss` files `/*md` comment with component description, examples and guidelines.
+Support `/*md` comment in `scss` files where regular markdown could be placed.

 * comes with simple playground, so code examples could be live-edited, previewed and copy-pasted to different place.
 It could be used by content-management team;
 * comes with different types of pages - component, guide and reports.
 But could be expanded to many different types;
 * filtering and easy navigation over components.
-Navigation tree copy project tree, to ease orientation;
+Navigation tree copy project tree, to ease orientation and successful handling huge components library;
 * component local variables, internal and external dependencies;
 * component raw structure;
 * component statistic.